microsoft/StudentsAtBuild/README.md

 The educational content lets players explore the International Space Station, through a partnership with NASA, as well as learn to code with a robot, visit Washington DC landmarks, find and build 3D fractals, learn what it’s like to be a marine biologist and more.
 This is launching for free download today and will be available through June 30, 2020.
 [Minecraft FREE Educational Session](https://news.microsoft.com/en-gb/2020/03/25/minecraft-launches-free-educational-content-for-children/)

-If these are no longer available, we recommend you check out the Minecraft: Education Edition Hour of Code, which is free and doesn't require a login!
 [Try out the Minecraft: Education Edition Hour of Code today!](https://education.minecraft.net/hour-of-code)

 ## What other resources does Microsoft have for students?